Decomposing random regular graphs into stars: Introduction

-Now we discuss the case $k>d/2$.
-We can view a $k$-star decomposition of a graph $G$ as an orientation of its edges, by directing all edges of each copy of $K_{1,k}$ towards the centre.
-When $k > d/2$, each vertex can be the centre of at most one $k$-star, and so every vertex has in-degree 0 or $k$ in this orientation.
-A vertex is called a \emph{centre} if it has in-degree $k$, otherwise it is a \emph{leaf}.
-There are $\dfrac{dn}{2k}$ centres and $n-\dfrac{dn}{2k} = \dfrac{(2k-d)n}{2k}$ leaves in any decomposition.
+We find the case $k>d/2$ the most interesting due to its connection with the independence ratio, which is an important quantity in statistical physics and combinatorial optimisation.
+Recall that the \emph{independence ratio} of a graph is the size of its largest independent set divided by the number of vertices.
+To describe the connection to our problem, observe that every vertex is the centre of at most one star when $k>d/2$.
+Given a $k$-star decomposition, we say that a given vertex is a \emph{centre} if it is the centre of a star, and otherwise it is called a \emph{leaf}.
+There are $\dfrac{dn}{2k}$ centres and $\dfrac{(2k-d)n}{2k}$ leaves in any decomposition.
 Observing that the leaves form an independent set, we establish another necessary condition: